Sapo-biz/ImageToText/README.md

 # Image to Text Extractor

+It's been a while, two months in the making!
 A professional Java GUI application that extracts text from images using OCR (Optical Character Recognition) technology.
 The application features a modern interface with drag-and-drop functionality, file upload, and clipboard integration.

 ## Features